Varuns-github/Varuns-github/README.md

 Hi there 👋 , I’m @Varuns-github (Varun),

+Originally from India, currently in London.

 I started as a frontend developer, working on React, Angular, Vue, Next etc. I also got my hands dirty with Node and Golang.
-After 5 years of playing around with these I decided to do Masters degree in Aritificial Intelligence.
+After 5 years of playing around with these I decided to do a Masters degree.

 Currently pursuing a Masters degree from Queen Mary Univeristy of London in Artificial Intelligence.
-As part of this program have been able to explore my coding skills with Python and Java.
+As part of this program have been able to explore my abilities in cutting edge technologies and ideas.

 Apart from the the full time degree, I am also working part-time as consultant so that I dont lose touch with industry level updates.